b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

 ```

-- **Because the Vision Transformer model achieves the best performance, we selected it as the main model**
+- **Because the Vision Transformer model achieves the best performance, we selected it as the main model.**

 ### Caption model
 ```